- Categories:

 SYSTEM$DATA_METRIC_SCAN¶

-Returns the rows identified by a data quality metric as containing data that failed a data quality check.
+Returns the rows identified by a data quality metric as containing data that fails a data quality check.
 For example, if you use the NULL_COUNT data metric function as an argument, the function returns the rows in the table that contain a NULL value in a specific column.

 Syntax¶